 The Exa MCP server is Exa’s official tool for connecting AI agents to their semantic search API.
 Where traditional search engines match keywords, Exa uses neural embeddings to understand what you’re actually looking for — and the difference shows up in practice.
 Ask for “startups building developer tools for LLM observability” and Exa returns companies that match the concept, not just pages containing those exact words.

 It’s first-party, built and maintained by Exa at exa-labs/exa-mcp-server.
-With 4,000 GitHub stars, 301 forks, and 259 commits, it’s one of the more actively developed MCP servers in the ecosystem.
+With 4,300+ GitHub stars, 319+ forks, and 358 commits, it’s one of the more actively developed MCP servers in the ecosystem — 38 commits landed in the first half of April alone.
 The MIT license means you can use it commercially without restrictions.
+On PulseMCP, it has 915K total visitors and ranks #65 globally.

 This is the second search-focused MCP server we’ve reviewed, after the Brave Search MCP server (4/5).
 Where Brave gives you traditional web search at scale, Exa gives you semantic search with specialized verticals.
 Different tools for different jobs.